Elder Sexual Abuse

 - File a formal complaint against the facility.

-- Discuss your situation with an elder abuse attorney.
+- After that, discuss your situation with an elder abuse attorney.

 How Our Elder Sexual Abuse Attorneys Can Help

 When you retain the services of our dedicated elder abuse attorneys, you get access to extensive knowledge, resources and compassion.
-We help our clients hold elder abuse perpetrators responsible by working to recover monetary compensation for the damages and harm caused by these actions.
+We help our clients hold elder abuse perpetrators responsible.
+Furthermore, we do this by working to recover monetary compensation for the damages and harm caused by these actions.

 Contact Kirsten Fish and the nursing home abuse attorneys at Needham Kepner & Fish LLP about your unique situation.
 We are available to answer your questions and guide you through your potential legal options during a free consultation.
 Call us at (408) 956-6949 or contact us online and we will be in touch with you soon.